 In 2005, the City of Stockton approved a tentative subdivision map for Tuscany Cove, a proposed residential development on the project site.
 The tentative map created 14 parcels, ranging in size from approximately 8,000 to 13,500 square feet, for the construction of single-family residences.
-The approved lots were recorded, and the site was subsequently improved with private street access, utility lines to these lots, and masonry sound walls along the north and portions of the west boundaries of the site.
-Due to the economic downturn that occurred after approval of the tentative map, the lots were never sold, and the site currently remains vacant.
+The approved lots were recorded, and the site was subsequently improved with private street access, utility lines to these lots, and masonry sound walls along the north and portions of the tentative map, the lots were never sold, and the site currently remains vacant.
 Ownership of the site has changed, and the new owner proposes to develop facilities for senior assisted living and memory care - the proposed project.
 The site is currently designated and zoned for low-density residential use, consistent with the existing lot layout.